Djiboutians

 The Djiboutians (Djiboutiens, جيبوتيون) are the native inhabitants of Djibouti, as well as the global diaspora of Djibouti.
-The country is mainly composed of two ethnic groups, the Somali and the Afar.
+The country is mainly composed of two ethnic groups, the Issa Somali and the Afar.
 It has many languages - though Somali and Afar are the most widely spoken ones, Arabic and French serve as the official languages.
 There is a small Djiboutian diaspora in North America, Europe, Middle East, Asia and Australia.